 In light of the astonishing prevelance of adult interest in such dark places, it is not entirely surprising that the current estiamates indicate that 1 in 9 girls age 18 and under in the U.S. have been sexually abused by an adult (Source).

 Now, having said all of this, I have to clarify a couple of things.
 First of all, I realize that not everyone who has disturbing thoughts acts on them.
-We all have some degree of unnacceptable thoughts that we would never act on.
+We all have some degree of unacceptable thoughts that we would never act on.

 Anyone who is having fantasies about doing something immoral that would traumatize another person needs professional help, not hate.
 And hopefully, if that person gets help, they will never act on their distorted ideas.